-Kelowna is one of the Okanagan’s fastest growing cities, but is still experiencing some pains when it comes to public transit and foot traffic.
+Kelowna is one of the Okanagan’s fastest growing cities, but not every neighborhood is considered walkable.

-Kelowna gets an overall “walk score” of 42, a rather low score based on factors like block size, density, and average distances to basic amenities.
-This guide takes a step away from scoring metrics to bring you a local’s perspective on the most walkable neighborhoods in all of Kelowna.
+The City of Kelowna BC gets an overall “walk score” of 42/100, a rather low score that's based on factors like block size, density, and the average distances to basic amenities.

-A note to cyclists: each of the neighborhoods featured in this guide are all served by bicycle lanes, which means they’re all very cyclable.
+A note to cyclists: each of the Kelowna neighborhoods featured in this guide have bicycle lanes, and should also be considered good areas for riders.

-Kelowna’s North End is a beautiful lakeside residential neighborhood located in the area between Knox Mountain Park, Downtown Kelowna, and the booming Entertainment District.
+Kelowna’s North End is a beautiful lakeside Kelowna neighbourhood located in the area between Knox Mountain Park, Downtown Kelowna, the booming Entertainment District, and Okanagan Lake.

 From the North End, you’re a 5 to 10 minute walk from great coffee shops, restaurants, microbreweries, tasting rooms, and art galleries along both Ellis and Richter Street.

 You can get your grocery shopping done at the IGA or Lakeview Market, one of Kelowna’s only independent grocery stores.
-And it’s the only neighborhood in this guide within walking distance of an official BC Liquor Store.
+And it’s one of the only Kelowna neighbourhoods within walking distance of an official BC Liquor Store.

 South Central Kelowna

 Located along the lakeshore just south of Harvey Avenue, South Central Kelowna offers some of Kelowna’s most affordable rental housing in close proximity to Downtown.
-It’s also home to some of Kelowna’s most beautiful and luxurious waterfront properties.
+It’s also home to some of Kelowna’s most beautiful and luxurious waterfront properties along Okanagan Lake.